gnthibault/RemoteObservatory/README.md

 ## Web service

-For now, RemoteObservatory only uses WUG, so, ensure that you have a json file containing your wug key in your home directory inside a .wug file
+For now, RemoteObservatory only uses WUG, so, ensure that you have a json file containing your wug key in your home directory inside a .wug.json file